sagacious-solutions/planet-snake-alpha/README.md

 <h2>Hardware</h2>

-This enclosure runs on a Raspberry Pi Zero W
+This enclosure runs on a Raspberry Pi Zero W.

 This enclosure utilizes 4 sets of 4 mechnical opto-isolated relays.
 One for the lights and one for heating.